 What better way to celebrate Mexico's victory at the Battle of Puebla on May 5, 1862, than with a celebratory drink?
 And what better drink than tequila?

-From charcoal mezcal lemonade to a pineapple cilantro margarita to a strawberry and rose "pink dragon" these refreshing drinks are perfect for any fiesta!
-(Or an average Tuesday.)
+From margaritas to Palomas, these refreshing drinks are perfect for any fiesta!
+(Or most weekdays.)

 Casa Mezcal Lemonade

 .5 ounces fresh lemon juice

 1/4 barspoon activated charcoal

 1/2 thick rim of black lava salt/sugar

 Method: Combine all ingredients into a tin shaker.
 Muddle herbs, add ice and shake well.
 Strain into a Collins glass and add fresh ice.
 Top off with lemonade and garnish with a mint sprig.

 1 ounce Simple Syrup